 Then there was a long period of mediocrity.
 Good and innovative features were added like the online video editor, livestreaming and the option to submit and therefore work together on closed captions/translations (albeit channel owners are allowed to disable it and it’s not enabled per default), as well as features which are a required minimum like the removal of the character limit on comments or links in comments.
 Other good features were removed for bogus reasons, like video answers, chronological and tree-hierarchical display of comments, while other features are still missing like the ability to search for comments, export comments or ad-hoc playlists.
 The forced Google+ integration as a vain attempt to immitate Facebook was annoying, but also easy to ignore.

 In 2015, video platform disaster struck.
 A big YouTuber complained about all the negativity in his comment section as people were spamming it with insults etc., so Google took action against potential haters.
 The “solution” was to automatically flag suspicious comments and don’t display them to any other visitor except the potential spammer himself while logged in, so he wouldn’t notice that he is writing his comments into the void, presumably continuing such activitiy.
 After some time with nobody seeing his messages and therefore not responding, he eventually would get demotivated and stop.
 The problem with this approach is that the algorithm never worked.
-My comments were repeatedly “ghost banned” as I usually write long, thoughtful commentary, adjusting the text in short succession in order to correct typographic or spelling errors or to enhance it a little more, or because I added a link after the initial save.
+My comments were repeatedly “shadow banned” (another term is “comment ghosting”) as I usually write long commentary, adjust the text in short succession in order to correct typographic or spelling errors, or in case I add a link after the initial save.
 If I invest valuable lifetime to state my opinion and cannot be sure that my texts get actually published, there’s no reason to continue doing so, especially as there’s the risk of never getting replies from people I would be interested in talking to.
 As a publishing platform, such conduct, tricking people into believing that their contributions matter, is a no-go and not acceptable.
 This is why I abandoned YouTube and only (ab)use it for SEO since then.

 So Vimeo became the new home for my videos.
 It’s much cleaner and had two nice features I liked very much: they allowed videos to be marked as being licensed under CC BY-SA (instead of only CC BY as on YouTube), even despite this information is well hidden from the viewer.
 The other feature is that they provided a download button (albeit channel owners can disable it).
 Being a software developer, I don’t believe marketing claims like streaming a video is different from downloading it.
 Technically it’s the exact same process and while a stream replay might be cancelled earlier and therefore may consume less bandwith, a full download allows offline replay and could save much more bandwith after all.
 Just think about all the music videos that get streamed over and over again for no other reason than people not having a local copy of them for an offline playlist.
 For me, the download button is relevant because I want my freely/libre licensed videos to be shared everywhere and archived by multiple parties.
 The computer has to retrieve the data anyway in order to play it, so it doesn’t matter if this happens via an explicit full download or automatically in the background the browser, internally saving the received data to disk.
 Vimeo recently decided to remove this convenience feature for all viewers if the channel owner doesn’t pay a subscription fee.
 As I regard a download as a view, Vimeo as a publishing platform downgraded its publishing, and that’s another unacceptable no-go.